 A medical report is necessary from a gastric expert who will be able to set out the exact nature of the food poisoning you have suffered, the bacteria involved, the treatments necessary and any potential long term effects.

-Food poisoning claims which lead to diarrhoea for a few days or weeks with stomach cramps gives rise to a compensation calculator of: £600 - £2,800
+Food poisoning claims which lead to diarrhoea for a few days or weeks with stomach cramps gives rise to a compensation calculation of between £900 – £4,000.

-More severe food poisoning which can cause stomach cramps, fatigue, the need for a stay at hospital – with symptoms lasting less than two years leads to average claim payouts of: £2,800 - £6,800
+More severe food poisoning which can cause stomach cramps, fatigue, the need for a stay at hospital – with symptoms lasting less than two years leads to average claim payouts of between £4,000 – £9,500.

-Click food poisoning claim to speak to me direct or ask me an online question about your food poisoning claim.
+Click food poisoning compensation solicitor to see our free help options – including speaking a specialist solicitor direct or asking an online question about food poisoning claims.